-- i.
-When an recipient is enrolled to obtain an associate degree, care can be authorized to support education, or - ii.
-When an recipient holds an associate degree and is enrolled to obtain a bachelor's degree.

-NOTE: Services are not authorized to support education when the recipient is participating in graduate or postgraduate studies.
-If a recipient already holds a bachelor's degree and enrolls to obtain any other type of degree i.e., masters, bachelors, or associates, services shall not be authorized to support education.
+- 2. Child care assistance is not provided when the recipient is participating in graduate or postgraduate studies.
+For example, - i.
+When an applicant is enrolled to obtain an associate degree, care can be authorized to support education. - ii.
+When an applicant holds an associate degree and is enrolled to obtain a bachelor's degree, care can be authorized to support education. - iii.
+When an applicant already holds a bachelor's degree and is enrolled to obtain any other type of degree i.e., masters, bachelors, or associates.